 There have been two reviews of the Commonwealth legislation (see below).

 State and Territory Legislation

-On 5 April 2002, the Council of Australian Governments (COAG) agreed that the Commonwealth, States and Territories would introduce nationally consistent legislation to ban human cloning and other unacceptable practices and to regulate research involving excess ART embryos.
+On 5 April 2002, the Council of Australian Governments (COAG) agreed that the Australian Government and and state and territory governments would introduce nationally consistent legislation to ban human cloning and other unacceptable practices and to regulate research involving excess ART embryos.
 The agreement was renewed on 13 April 2007.

 Australian Capital Territory

 New South Wales